DAC and Faculties

 List B applications will cover straightforward works (e.g. replacing an existing boiler) that have little or no impact on the historic fabric of the church or churchyard.
 They are reviewed by a DAC member and require the permission of the Diocesan Registrar before they can proceed.

 Full faculty applications go to a DAC meeting where the application will be discussed and commented on.
 If your church is a listed building the relevant Local Authority and the Amenity Societies are also consulted.
 Following the DAC meeting, the application moves to the Registrar for the next stage who in turn will submit to the Chancellor for a final decision, all via the OFS.

 You will need to register on the system in order to apply for a faculty.

 Make sure you've uploaded all the necessary information - there's a check list here Supporting Documentation for Faculty Applications.docx

-A PCC Resolution supporting the faculty application will be needed.
+A Ministry Area Council Resolution supporting the faculty application will be needed.

 - Churches have the option of either submitting a full set of MAC Minutes or the relevant extract in support of a faculty application.

 - In either case the Minutes must be signed, and must also refer to the fact that a resolution to apply for a faculty was put to the MAC and passed.
-It is not sufficient for the PCC just to have discussed the need for a faculty.
+It is not sufficient for the MAC just to have discussed the need for a faculty.

-- Upload the PCC Resolution to the ‘Supporting Documents’ section of the application.
+- Upload the MAC Resolution to the ‘Supporting Documents’ section of the application.

 07494 222688 or email@example.com